rhwy/codecooking/README.md

 # codecooking
-fast and efficient learning technique by practice with a master
+fast and efficient learning technique based on baby steps and expert driven